zeroluck/docs/sources/reference/mod_auth_oidc/ubuntu-installation.md

 ![dynamic_discovery](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/dynamic_discovery.png)

-The usual choice as per present used urls is: `admin@ce.gluu.org`.
-But you must use the existing user at the gluuCE along with existing url i.e `existing_user@your.gluu.ce.server`
+Currently, the usual choice is `admin@ce.gluu.org`.
+Make sure that user exist at the gluuCE along with an according uri such as `existing_user@your.gluu.ce.server`.

 After this we are presented with the oxAuth page from gluuCE where we enter the credentials for authentication.

 ![oxauth_authentication](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/mod_auth_oidc/oxauth_authentication.png)